 - Join groups online.
 If you can’t leave the house, try joining an online community who share similar interests to you.
 You can also try inviting people into your home if you find it difficult to go out.

 - Access free services.
 There is lots of support out there which could help you address the causes of your loneliness.

-You can refer yourself to the Red Cross and Co-op's Connecting Communities scheme to help you reconnect with your community and meet new people.
+You can refer yourself to our loneliness service to help you reconnect with your community and meet new people.
 We also offer online support and resources for adults and young people who feel lonely.